bbauska/LFS170x/readme.md

 ## <a id="ch1"></a>Chapter 1.
 Introduction to Blockchain
 ### Learning Objectives
 By the end of this chapter, you should be able to:
   •	Discuss blockchain technologies and the early Internet.
   •	Explain the difference between blockchain and the cryptocurrency Bitcoin.
   •	Discuss blockchain characteristics.
   •	Explain blockchain components.
   •	Explain what the block in blockchain is.
   •	Explain how blocks are chained together.
   •	Discuss the concept of immutability in a blockchain.
   •	Discuss about the roles and users in a blockchain community.
   •	Discuss use cases for general blockchain solutions.

-a.
+### <a id="ch1a"></a>a.
 What is Blockchain
 Blockchain is a peer-to-peer ledger system that allows peers to transact directly with each other eliminating the need for a central authority.
 At its core, blockchain is a system for recording information about a transaction in a new decentralized way that makes it difficult or impossible to alter.
 These transactions are stored on sheets or blocks in a digital ledger that is shared among the participants of the network.
 Consensus on the transactions, brings the peer-to-peer network into agreement.
 Once the agreed-upon transactions blocks are recorded in the immutable ledger, trust becomes a fundamental component built into the system.

-b.
+### <a id="ch1b"></a>b.
 The Early Internet
 What started as a DARPA (Defense Advanced Research Project Agency) experiment in decentralized computing communications between two university labs in California in 1970, became the Transmission Control Protocol/Internet Protocol, INTERNET PROTOCOL SUITE (TCP/IP) developed as a standard in networking protocol or computer communication standards, and it is the backbone of today’s Internet.
 With the TCP/IP protocols in place, users had the ability to link hypertext documents in an information system accessible from any node or computer using the TCP/IP protocol.
 The resulting information system or database is today’s World Wide Web.

 With the birth of the World Wide Web, expanded usages of this new technology arose along with expanded business opportunities.
 Web servers, people who host and store the documents and web browsers, companies set up to help you view linked documents, help create a household need for this technology and the Internet explosion began.
 The Growth of the Internet
 The Internet can be grouped into three distinct segments characterized by the way people interact with this new technology.
  •	Web 1.0 - Internet of Connection
  •	Web 2.0 - Internet of Information
  •	Web 3.0 - Internet of Value
 Let’s discuss them in more detail.
 Web 1.0 - Internet of Connection
 Characteristics of Web 1.0:
  •	Development of a host of web-based applications, which fostered in online services, such as email.
  •	Content from administrator.
  •	Managed by a central authority.
  •	Read-only, information was “pushed” to users.
  •	Email was the first widely adopted application on the Internet.

 **[`^        back to top        ^`](#table-of-contents)**